robtweed/qewd/installers/README.md

 ### Installing QEWD, Redis and ewd-redis-globals on a Raspberry Pi

+See above for installing QEWD and YottaDB on your Raspberry Pi.

+If you'd prefer to use Redis with QEWD on your Raspberry Pi:

   The installer assumes you've done a fresh installation of NOOBS/Raspbian.
 Then:

      cd ~
      wget https://raw.githubusercontent.com/robtweed/qewd/master/installers/install_rpi.sh
      source install_rpi.sh

   Be patient - it all takes quite a while to install, but it should get there in the end.

 ## Running QEWD